matthew-brett/delocate/README.rst

         /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libgfortran.3.dylib
         /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libquadmath.0.dylib

-The ``-w`` flag tells delocate-wheel to output to a new wheel directory instead of overwriting the old wheel.  ``-v`` (verbose) tells you what delocate-wheel is doing.
+The ``-w`` flag tells `delocate-wheel` to output to a new wheel directory instead of overwriting the old wheel.  ``-v`` (verbose) tells you what `delocate-wheel` is doing.
 In this case it has made a new directory in the wheel zipfile, named ``scipy/.dylibs``.
-It has copied all the library dependencies that are outside the OSX system trees into this directory, and patched the python ``.so`` extensions in the wheel to use these copies instead of looking in ``/usr/local/Cellar/gfortran/4.8.2/gfortran/lib``.
+It has copied all the library dependencies that are outside the macOS system trees into this directory, and patched the python ``.so`` extensions in the wheel to use these copies instead of looking in ``/usr/local/Cellar/gfortran/4.8.2/gfortran/lib``.

 Check the links again to confirm::